Star-studded legal team will seek to save Samsung chief

 Kim was given a suspended three-year sentence after being indicted for embezzlement and breach of trust, while Chey was sentenced to four years in jail in 2013 for misappropriating company funds and served two years before receiving a presidential pardon.

-According to South Korean media, two of the defense lawyers were considered for the special prosecution team they will now fight in court.
+According to South Korean media, two of the defence lawyers were considered for the special prosecution team they will now fight in court.

 "In numbers we may be behind Samsung's extravagant team of lawyers but in terms of our ability and what we've achieved so far, you don't need to worry," said a special prosecution official, who declined to be named due to the sensitivity of the case.